-some may hurt.295 For every Patagonia296 and Ben & Jerry's,297 which have been leading the pack of those doing well by doing good,298 there may well be an Anheuser-Busch299 and a P&G300 miscalculating risks and benefits around a corporate governing initiative.
-Evaluating whether corporate governing enhances firm value requires a detailed understanding of the corporation's operations, of their priors with sociopolitical messaging,301 and of the expectations of the
+Importantly, the empirical literature does not reach an unequivocal conclusion on the desirability of corporate engagement with broader socioeconomic issues.
+What emerges instead is that the economics of corporate governing are case specific: some corporate governing may benefit, and some may hurt.
+For every Patagonia275 and Ben & Jerry's, 276 which have been leading the pack of those doing well by doing good, 277 there may well be an Anheuser-Busch278 and a P&G279 miscalculating risks and benefits around a corporate governing initiative.